Ostico/PhpOrientStatements/README.md

     php composer.phar install

-to install the dependecies of the project
+to install the dependencies of the project

 ## Usage